Skip to main content

 Intellectual property is governed by existing federal and state laws and is subject to best practices of the University of Washington technology transfer office, CoMotion.
 A company wholly owns its existing intellectual property.
 A nonexclusive, commercial license will be granted to any project intellectual property developed by the student team or UW employees.
 Additional, pre-negotiated options for exclusive licenses have been standardized as part of the Washington Innovation Advantage Program.

 The EIH process starts with industry sponsors or clinicians submitting a project idea that focuses on an unmet health challenge and ultimately ends with a working prototype solution, which can take the form of a device, process, or application.
 Project submissions are due on a rolling basis between May and August each year.
 We welcome you to reach out to us and discuss your ideas.
-Please contact Soyoung Kang to learn more.
+Please contact EIHealth@uw.edu to learn more.

 Submit a health challenge